2022–23 Wright State Raiders men's basketball team

-Season Summary
+Season summary

-For Wright State, 2022-23 began under the shadow of having lost its two leading scorers not to graduation or injury, but to the new open transfer rules.
-Grant Basile left for the Virginia Tech Hokies and Tanner Holden for The Ohio State Buckeyes.
-This fueled the concerns of supporters who worry about Wright State’s ability to compete in the NIL era.
+For Wright State, 2022–23 began under the shadow of having lost its two leading scorers not to graduation or injury, but to the new open transfer rules.
+Grant Basile left for Virginia Tech and Tanner Holden for Ohio State.
+This fueled the concerns of supporters who worry about Wright State's ability to compete in the NIL era.
 Veteran CJ Wilbourn was also unavailable much of the season due to injury.

 It was a frustratingly mediocre season.
-After winning 20 or more games for the last six non-shortened seasons, they finished 10-10 in the Horizon league and only 18-15 overall.
+After winning 20 or more games for the last six non-shortened seasons, they finished 10–10 in the Horizon League and only 18–15 overall.
 The losses and many of the victories were marked by turnovers and defensive breakdowns.
-Like most Scott Nagy teams, the Raiders were one of the top-scoring teams in the nation averaging nearly 80 points per game with a 49.6% field goal percentage.
+Like most Scott Nagy teams, the Raiders were one of the top-scoring teams in the nation averaging nearly 80 points per game with a 49.6% field goal accuracy.

-New red-shirt freshman Brandon Noel was able to make up some of the loss in the front-court, winning Horizon League Freshman of the Year honors while displaying a surprising level of athleticism.
+New redshirt freshman Brandon Noel was able to make up some of the loss in the front-court, winning Horizon League Freshman of the Year honors while displaying a surprising level of athleticism.
 However, like many freshman his scoring and defense proved inconsistent game to game, in particular against veteran opponents who could match him physically.

 Trey Calvin led the team with outstanding play at point guard, serving both as court general and the most consistent offensive weapon.
 He finished the season first team all Horizon League.
 Sophomores Alex Huibregtse and Andrew Welage showed good improvement as the season went on, hinting at better things to come.

-Previous Season
+Previous season

-The Raiders finished the 2021–22 season 22–14, 15–7 in Horizon League play to finish in fourth place.
-As the No. 4 seed, they defeated Oakland, Cleveland State, and Northern Kentucky to win the Horizon League tournament.
+The Raiders finished the 2021–22 season 22–14, 15–7 in Horizon League play, to finish in fourth place.
+As the No. 4 seed, they defeated Oakland, Cleveland State and Northern Kentucky to win the Horizon League tournament.
 They received the conference's automatic bid to the NCAA tournament as the No. 16 seed in the South Region, where they defeated Bryant in the First Four, before losing in the first round to Arizona.